Ahsome/NIMA-Notes/GP Notes/Exams/GP - Sample Paper 2022.md

 - Remember Red Book diagram for preventive activities (e..g Speech is difficult at age)
 - Learn algorithm for contraception

+CVD risk:
+- CVD (Moderate)
+	- Lipid and cholesterol
+		- Any age, 2y

 1. E